Cowes

 Table Chart PROFILE FAQ

-Cowes has a skilled workforce with prominent tourism and hospitality sectors.
-The unemployment rate is 3.7% and there was an estimated 5.0% employment growth in the past year, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, 2,842 residents are employed while the unemployment rate aligns with Rest of Vic.'s rate at 3.8%.
+Cowes has a skilled workforce with prominence in tourism and hospitality sectors.
+Its unemployment rate is 3.6%.
+Over the past year, estimated employment growth was 6.3%, according to AreaSearch's aggregation of statistical area data.

-Conversely, agriculture, forestry & fishing has limited presence with only 2.0% employment compared to the regional average of 7.5%.
-The area may offer limited local employment opportunities as indicated by the ratio of Census working population to resident population.
-Between September 2024 and September 2025, employment increased by 5.0% while labour force grew by 4.3%, reducing the unemployment rate by 0.7 percentage points.
-This contrasts with Rest of Vic., where employment fell by 0.7%, labour force contracted by 0.6%, and unemployment rose marginally.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
-Applying these projections to Cowes' employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Cowes has a notable concentration in accommodation & food, with employment levels at twice the regional average.
+Agriculture, forestry & fishing have limited presence, with 2% employment compared to 7.5% regionally.
+Employment opportunities locally appear limited based on Census working population vs resident population comparison.
+Over the year to December 2025, employment increased by 6.3% and labour force by 5.3%, reducing unemployment by 0.9 percentage points.
+This contrasts with Regional Vic., where employment fell by 0.6%, labour force contracted by 0.7%, and unemployment fell by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Cowes.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Cowes' employment mix indicates local employment should increase by 6.4% over five years and 13.2% over ten years, using simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.

 Frequently Asked Questions - Employment